mbleichner/koti/README.md

   declarative in nature, it should be easy enough to learn, even with minimal programming experience.
 - koti gives you fine-grained control over the **order of execution**, without sacrificing a lot of performance ( compared to Ansible for example).
-This is done using a linear optimization approach to merge all configs and settings, and rearrange them in a way to optimize execution speed (i.e. install as many packages in one go)
+This is done using a linear optimization approach to merge all configs and settings, and rearrange them in a way to optimize execution speed (i.e. install as many packages as possible in one go)
 - koti is able to track installed items (files, packages, systemd units, etc) and **clean them up** if they are removed from your config to avoid configuration drift.
 - koti will give you an extensive summary about everything that will be adjusted on your system (in the so called